EMPs Under Assessment

 The EMP includes the following scope of activities:

-For alternative access to the EMP, call the Department of Environment, Parks and Water Security on 08 8924 4218.
+For alternative access to the EMP, call the Department of Lands, Planning and Environment on 08 8924 4218.

 How to provide comment